aiven/aiven-docs/docs/get-started.md

       to="/docs/platform/reference/project-member-privileges"
       iconName="book"
       title="Project member roles"
-      description="View the roles and their level of access to a project and its services."
+      description="View project permissions you can assign to users and groups."
     />
     <Card
       to="/docs/platform/howto/add-groups-projects"